TJeffrey237/CS386Project/deliverables/Deliverable5-Design.md

 Provide 1-2 paragraphs to describe your system.
 This will help understand the context of your design decisions.
 You can reuse and update text from the previous deliverables.

 # Architecture #
 The architecture for upkeep is designed to have organization between the scrips, scenes, and assets.
 Here we have separated the three categories into their own directories and sub-directories to help define the relationship and function of each folder or package.
-We wanted to adopt a client-server architecture for this project as well such that clients are able to send requests through scenes to the different types of scripts.
+We wanted to adopt a client-server architecture for this project as well such that clients are able to send requests through scenes to the different types of server-side scripts that will update the game state.

 ![Package drawio](https://github.com/user-attachments/assets/68508820-9940-46f9-bfab-d060c366e879)